 I grew up in the 70s on the East coast in a suburban cocoon of Star Wars toys, back issues of CineFX, and Heather Thomas posters.
 I am one of those people who, literally, had his childhood ruined by the Star Wars prequels.

 The heavens parted!
-Oh glory day!
+Oh, glory day!
 I would live in New York city in a beautiful loft apartment.
-I would help edit some of the most pivotal comics on the day and have input on the direction of the Batman franchise!
+I’d help edit some of the most pivotal comics on the day and have input on the direction of the Batman franchise!
 I would be a luminary in the comics field! … and then I checked the job description and pay.

-I would be commuting in from an cheap apartment in New Jersey.
+I would be commuting in from a cheap apartment in New Jersey.
 I would be fetching coffee.
-I would be allowed to over hear hallway conversations from the people REALLY making the decisions.
+I’d be allowed to overhear hallway conversations from the people REALLY making the decisions.
 I might, might, be able to snag a free issue or two. *sigh*

 The game company, which I had never heard of, was Sierra Online.
 The game I was hired to work on was Kings Quest 5.
 Over six years at Sierra, I worked on over a dozen titles such as Leisure Suit Larry, Police Quest, Space Quest and many more.
 I even helped develop one of the very first graphical MMOs, The Realm.
 They even let me do silly voices and make videos with my Sierra friends.

-After dabbling with posting comics online I launched my first full fledged webomic Angst Technology in 2000.
+After dabbling with posting comics online I launched my first full-fledged webcomic Angst Technology in 2000.
 Angst Technology quickly rose to prominence in webcomic circles, running on the Gamespy site as well.
-Over the next five years I launched some more web comic series, such as the paintball themed strip Weak-end Warriors and my take on comic book retail stores with Sorry, We’re Open.
+Over the next five years I launched some more webcomic series, such as the paintball-themed strip Weak-end Warriors and my take on comic book retail stores with Sorry, We’re Open.